ldejager/mariadb-galera-cluster/README.md

 **TODO**

-- Create playbook for `mysql_secure_installation`
-- Create playbook that sets up the sst_user and password
-- Create private network (Digital Ocean) and utilize that instead of eth0
+- [ ] Create private network (Digital Ocean) and utilize that instead of eth0